google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 Concluion

-PhD stipends are designed to cover basic living expenses; they often differ in their adequacy depending on the cost of living in different regions.
+PhD stipends are designed to cover basic living expenses; however, their adequacy varies depending on the cost of living in different regions.

-However, it is important for PhD students to carefully evaluate stipend offers, considering factors such as taxation, benefits, and potential additional income opportunities like teaching or research assistantships.
+However, it is essential for PhD students to carefully evaluate stipend offers carefully, considering factors such as taxation, benefits, and potential additional income opportunities, such as teaching or research assistantships.

 Ultimately, while PhD stipends may not always provide a luxurious lifestyle, they enable students to focus on their research without the financial burden of tuition fees.